anne-lene/tic-tac-toe/README.md

                 print(f"{self.player2.name} wins!")
         print("END")
 ```
+The check_win method checks for a winning condition by verifying rows, columns, and diagonals.
+The play method manages the game loop, alternating turns between Player 1 and Player 2 until there's a winner or the board is full (resulting in a tie).

 ### Running the Game
+To start the game, we instantiate the players, the board, and the game, and then call the play method.
 To start the game, we instantiate the players, the board, and the game, and then call the `play` method.

 ```python